An Impossibility Result for Reconstruction in a Degree-Corrected Planted-Partition Model: No long-range correlation in DC-SBM

 We begin by preparing an auxiliary lemma to prove \eqref{eq::con}, it establishes that long-range interactions are sufficiently weak.
 Its proof is inspired by Lemma 4.7 in \cite{MoNeSly15}.
-However (besides the additional complication of weights) the result stated here is stronger in the sense that the $o_n(1)$ terms converge uniformly to $0$ and that "conditioning on $G$" may now be replaced with "conditioning on $G_{A \cup B}$". \begin{lemma} Let $G$ be an instance of the DC-PPM.
+However (besides the additional complication of weights) the result stated here is stronger in the sense that the $o_n(1)$ terms converge uniformly to $0$ and that "conditioning on $G$" may now be replaced with "conditioning on $G_{A \cup B}$". \begin{lemma} The following holds conditioned that all the weights are smaller than $n^{\alpha}$, with $\alpha = 1/8$: Let $G$ be an instance of the DC-SBM.
+Let $s \in \spm$.
 Let $u$ be an uniformly picked vertex in $V(G)$.
 Let $A = A(G)$, $B = B(G)$, $C = C(G) \subset V$ be a (random) partition of $V(G)$, with $u \in A$, such that $B$ separates $A$ and $C$ in $G$.
-If $|A \cup B| \leq n^{1/8}$ for asymptotically almost every realization of $G$, then \be | \P{\sigma_u =+ | \sigma_{B \cup C} , G,\phi} - \P{\sigma_u =+ | \sigma_B , G_{A \cup B}, \phi_{A \cup B}}| = o_n(1), \ee with probability $1 - o_n(1)$.
-Moreover, the $o_n(1)$ terms in \eqref{eq::weak_long_range} converge uniformly to $0$. \end{lemma} \begin{proof} For a fixed graph $g$, spin-configuration $\tau$ and degree-configuration $\psi$, we make a factorization of $\P{G=g,\sigma = \tau | \phi = \psi}$ into parts depending on $A,B$ and $C$.
-We claim that the part that measures the interaction between $A$ and $C$ can be neglected with respect to the other parts.
+Assume that $|A \cup B| \leq n^{1/9}$ for asymptotically almost every realization of $G$.
+Then there exists a sequence of events $(\Omega_n)_n$ and a sequence of non-negative real numbers $(\epsilon_n)_n$, such that $\P{\Omega_n} = 1 - o_n(1)$, and $\epsilon(n)=o_n(1)$, and further, for each $n$, \be | \P{\sigma_u =s | \sigma_{B \cup C} , G,\phi} - \P{\sigma_u =s | \sigma_B , G_{A \cup B}, \phi_{A \cup B}}| \leq \epsilon(n), \ee on $\Omega_n$. \end{lemma} \begin{proof}For a fixed graph $g$, spin-configuration $\tau$ and degree-configuration $\psi$, we make a factorization of $\P{G=g,\sigma = \tau | \phi = \psi}$ into parts depending on $A,B$ and $C$.
+We claim that the part that measures the interaction between $A$ and $C$ is asymptotically independent of $\tau$.
 Put

 We define for arbitrary sets $U_1, U_2 \subset V$,

 where the subscript indicates restriction of the corresponding quantities to $U_1 \cup U_2$.
 Then, we have, \be \P{G=g |\sigma=\tau, \phi = \psi} = Q_{A \cup B, A \cup B} Q_{B \cup C, C} Q_{A,C}. \ee